Skip to contents

 Character string naming the performance metric used to assess the sample size; defaults to "calibration_slope".
 (Internally mapped to the engine's metric identifiers.)

 Numeric.
-The target threshold \(M^\\*\); the algorithm searches for the smallest \(n\) meeting the chosen criterion with respect to this threshold.
+Minimum acceptable value of the selected performance metric \(M^*\); the algorithm searches for the smallest \(n\) meeting the chosen criterion with respect to this threshold.

 n_reps_total